top of page

 COUNSELLING & PSYCHOTHERAPY

-Therapy can be sought out for various reasons: sometimes to speak of suffering that has never been fully expressed or acknowledged, other times to share a vague feeling of something being 'off' or as an attempt to gain insight into how life's headwind has shaped you.
-It might be surrounding a lack of meaning and direction in life, an absence of intimacy with others, unfulfilling relationships, difficulties with sex or sexuality; the death of a loved one, traumatic memories that feel stuck and immovable, or struggles with anxiety and depression.
-Whatever is going on, my aim is to meet you in your uniqueness and give you the time to turn things over at a pace that feels right: exploring what you choose but also supporting what may want to be worked with more deeply.
+Some of what I am contacted to explore includes unfulfilling relationships, a lack of meaning and direction in life, an absence of intimacy with others, difficulties with sex or sexuality; the death of loved ones, traumatic memories that feel immovable, questions surrounding ones identity, or struggles with anxiety and depression.
+However whatever is going on, my aim is to meet you in your uniqueness and help you explore what you feel moved to speak about, while also supporting what may want to be worked with more deeply.

 bottom of page